Exempt clearing work

 Contact us if you think these restrictions might apply to your property.

-The following apply on freehold land, Indigenous land and leasehold land for agriculture and grazing purposes.
-Information on vegetation types can be obtained from the regulated vegetation management map for your property.
+The following are some common activities that are exempt clearing work on freehold land, Indigenous land and leasehold land for agriculture and grazing purposes.
+Information on vegetation types can be obtained from your property report and vegetation maps.